robcarver17/pysystemtrade/docs/production.md

 ## Data recovery

 Let's first consider an awful case where your MongoDB is corrupted, and the backups are also corrupted.
-In this case you can use the backed up .csv database dump files to recover the following: FX, individual futures contract prices, multiple prices, adjusted prices, position data, historical trades, capital, contract meta-data, instrument data, optimal positions.
+In this case you can use the backed up CSV database dump files to recover the following: FX, individual futures contract prices, multiple prices, adjusted prices, position data, historical trades, capital, contract meta-data, instrument data, optimal positions.
 Note that scripts don't necessarily exist to do all this automatically yet FIX ME TO DO.

 Some other state information relating to the control of trading and processes is also stored in the database and this will be lost, however this can be recovered with a little work: roll status, trade limits, position limits, and overrides.
 Log data will also be lost; but archived [echo files](#echos-stdout-output) could be searched if necessary.